 Since 2002, DOD has spent more than $98 billion developing a ballistic missile defense system to protect the U.S., its forces and allies against inbound threat missiles, according to estimates in a recent U.S. Government Accountability Office (GAO) report that questions the nation’s plan to implement its European Phased Adaptive Approach (EPAA).
 “The Department of Defense (DOD) met the presidentially announced time frame to deploy initial BMD capabilities in Europe under the EPAA ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. BMD Spending At $98B; EPAA Development Questioned".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. BMD Spending At $98B; EPAA Development Questioned".